jacob-zietek/SyllabusStripper/README.md

 Parsing through different file types differently Creating a robust date detection system for detecting and extracting events (Thanks regex !)
+Inconsistent formatting for pdfs meant we needed a broad reaching solution to parse data.
 Integrating the front end to the back end also had a host of other problems.
-None of us were experienced in doing this, as...
+None of us were experienced in doing this, and the last few hours was spent fighting the smallest errors.

 ## Accomplishments that we're proud of
 [Do later]